 The Nexus idea, however, was not one Google actively pursued.
 It did not sell Nexus phones through carriers, and they were mostly used by developers and enthusiasts.
 In 2016, Google ditched the idea and replaced it with the Pixel phones, a series of truly premium flagship phones that Google claims wants to sell to the masses.
-The new Pixel 2 and Pixel XL 2 are already here, and here is what's new in them and how we got to where we are now with Google Phones.
+You can see the Google Pixel phone history by clicking here.

 Nexus 5X and Nexus 6P

 Codenames: Bullhead and Angler